jacobhm98/jacobhm98.github.io/content/posts/chess_mcp.md

 ### Vibe coding

-I knew that at Spotify I'd had limited opportunity to vibe code properly.
+At Spotify I'd had limited opportunity to vibe code properly.
 When you're writing code for large, enterprise systems model context and complexity quickly become bottlenecks.
 Additionally, no matter how good the AI gets I suspect there's always going to be an impulse urging restraint from fully embracing the vibes when I know that the code I write will end up serving millions of paying customers.
 So vibe coding was something I really wanted to test out.

 ### MCP